Trigonal Curve with Trigonal Deformation of Maximal Rank: Introduction

 Moreover, for $\xi\in T_{B,0}$ and $\varphi,\psi\in H^0(C,\omega_C)$, we have

-This enables one to consider each element of $T_{B,0}$ as a linear map; and one of the first thing one can study about the linear map is its rank. \begin{definition} We say an element $\xi\in T_{B,0}$ has rank $k\in \mathbb{N}$ when $\rho(\xi)$ has rank $k$ regarded as an element in $\operatorname{Hom}(H^0(C,\omega_C),H^1(C,\mathcal{O}_C))$. \end{definition} Studying rank of elements in $T_{B,0}$ for some family $B$ often requires one to reinterpret the infinitesimal period map in a certain way.
-For example, when $B=M_g$, the coarse moduli space of smooth curve of genus $g$ or the Kuranishi family, the Kodaira Spencer map $\rho:T_{[C]}M_g\rightarrow H^1(C,T_C)$ is an isomorphism.
-In this case, in \cite{griffiths1983}, using \ref{symmetry}, Griffiths was able to regard \ref{infperiod} as the dual of
+This enables one to consider each element of $T_{B,0}$ as a linear map; and one of the first things one can study about a linear map is its rank. \begin{definition} We say an element $\xi\in T_{B,0}$ has rank $k\in \mathbb{N}$ when the cup-product followed by contraction map $H^0(C,\omega_C)\rightarrow H^1(C,\mathcal{O}_C)$ induced by $\rho(\xi)$ has rank $k$. \end{definition} Studying ranks of elements in $T_{B,0}$ for some family $B$ often requires one to reinterpret the infinitesimal period map in a certain way.
+For example, when the base space $B$ is either the coarse moduli space of smooth curves of genus $g$ ($M_g$) or the base of the Kuranishi family, the Kodaira-Spencer map $\rho: T_{[C]}B \rightarrow H^1(C, T_C)$ is an isomorphism.
+In this case, in (pp. 271-275 of \cite{griffiths1983}), using (\ref{symmetry}), Griffiths was able to regard (\ref{infperiod}) as the dual of the multiplication map

-which is surjective when $C$ is nonhyperelliptic of genus at least 2 \cite{arbarello1985}.
-By doing so, he realized the determinantal variety of rank one elements as the intersection of quadrics containing the canonical curve.
-In the case when $C$ does not have a $g^1_2,g^1_3$ or $g^2_5$, every rank one element in $H^1(C,T_C)$ is the Schiffer variation at $p\in C$, the image of the coboundary $H^0(C,T_C(p)|_p)\rightarrow H^1(C,T_C)$ induced by the exact sequence
+which is surjective when $C$ is non-hyperelliptic of genus at least 3 (p.
+117 of \cite{arbarello1985}).
+In doing so, he identified the determinantal variety of rank one elements as the intersection of the quadrics containing the canonical curve.
+In the case when $C$ does not have a $g^1_2,g^1_3$ or $g^2_5$, every rank one element in $H^1(C,T_C)$ is the Schiffer variation at some $p\in C$, the image of the coboundary $H^0(C,T_C(p)|_p)\rightarrow H^1(C,T_C)$ induced by the exact sequence